rmerletti/rmerletti.github.io/lisin/projects.en.md

 <img style="float: left; padding: 10px; border: 1px solid #000; margin: 10px 20px 10px 10px;" src="/assets/img/cybermans_logo.png">

-**Obiettivi:** Identificare le interazioni uomo-macchina che potenzialmente possono generare patologie neuromuscolari e muscoloscheletriche.
-Identificare modalità di progettazione ergonomica di workstation e dispositivi di ausilio (Cobot).

-**Risultati:** Sono state messe a punto metodologie di indagine e sviluppati sensori, strumentazione e software.
-Sono stati valutati modelli per l’analisi ergonomica.
-Sono stati promossi convegni e iniziative di formazione.
-E’ stato sviluppato un prototipo sperimentale di Intelligent Work Assistant Device di ausilio alla attività del lavoratore.

-**Paesi partecipanti:** Italia, Danimarca, Germania, Irlanda, Olanda.
+**Objectives:** Identification of occupational activities that can generate neuromuscular pathologies.
+Design of ergonomic workstations and assistive devices (Cobot).

+**Results:** Specific sensors hardware and software have been developed.
+A prototype of Intelligent Work Assistant Device has been implemented.
+Workshops, courses and training initiatives have been organized.

+**Participating countries:** Italy, Denmark, Germany, The Netherlands.

 <div style="clear: both; height: 2em"></div>

 ---

-<span class="label label-default">Progetto EU - (Marie Curie Intra-European Fellowship)</span>
+<span class="label label-default">EU Project - (Marie Curie Intra-European Fellowship)</span>

 ## Decomposition of multichannel surface electromyograms (DEMUSE, 2006-2008)

 <img style="float: left; padding: 10px; border: 1px solid #000; margin: 10px 20px 10px 10px;" src="/assets/img/demuse_logo.png">

-**Obiettivi:** Decomporre il segnale sEMG nei costituenti treni di potenziali di unità motoria e identificarne i parametri e le strategie di controllo da parte del SNC.

-**Risultati:** Sono state messe a punto metodologie di  prelievo del segnale con matrici di elettrodi e algoritmi di decomposizione automatica del segnale.
-Gli algoritmi sono stati valutati e gli errori quantificati per mezzo di segnali simulati di struttura nota.
-Il sistema è stato applicato con successo in altri progetti europei inerenti lo studio del tremore e di altre patologie.

-**Paesi partecipanti:** Slovenia, Italia.
+**Objectives:** Develop an algorithm for the decomposition of sEMG signal into the constituent action potential trains in order to reveal the muscle control strategies implemented by the CNS.

+**Results:** 2D sEMG electrode arrays and automatic  decomposition software have been developed.
+The algorithms have been tested using simulated signals.
+These tools have been successfully applied in other projects concerning tremor and other pathologies.

+**Participating countries:** Slovenia, Italy.

-**Contatto:** Prof. Aleš Holobar, Università di Maribor, Slovenia, [ales.holobar@um.si](mailto:ales.holobar@um.si)
+**Contatto:** Prof. Aleš Holobar, University of Maribor, Slovenia, [ales.holobar@um.si](mailto:ales.holobar@um.si)

 <div style="clear: both; height: 2em"></div>

 ---

-# Progetti ESA e ASI
+# ESA and ASI Projects

 ---

-<span class="label label-default">Progetto ESA (ESA e Compagnia di San Paolo)</span>
+<span class="label label-default">ESA Project (ESA and Compagnia di San Paolo)</span>

 ## Microgravity effects on skeletal muscles investigated by surface electromyography and mechanomyography (MESM, 2001-2003)

 <img style="float: left; padding: 10px; border: 1px solid #000; margin: 10px 20px 10px 10px;" src="/assets/img/esa_logo1.png">
 <img style="float: left; padding: 10px; border: 1px solid #000; margin: 10px 20px 10px 10px;; clear: left" src="/assets/img/esa_logo2.png">

-**Obiettivi:** Sviluppo di metodi e strumenti atti a quantificare in modo non invasivo le alterazioni subite dal sistema neuromuscolare in condizioni di micro-gravità.

-**Risultati:** Sono state messe a punto metodologie di

-- prelievo del segnale sEMG con matrici di elettrodi e
-- prelievo del segnale meccanomiografico con accelerometri.
-Sono stati sviluppati strumenti e programmi per lo studio di contrazioni muscolari volontarie e indotte elettricamente.
-Tali tecniche sono applicabili anche in medicina dello sport e della riabilitazione motoria.

-**Paesi partecipanti:** Italia, Svezia.
+**Objectives:** Development of techniques for non-invasive assessment of neuromuscular changes due to microgravity.

+**Results:** Development of methodologies for

+- detection of sEMG with 2D elecrode arrays
+- detection of mechanomyographic signals by means of accelerometers

+Development of hardware and software for the investigation of sEMG during voluntary and electrically elicited contractions.
+The developed techniques are relevant in sport and rehabilitation medicine.

+**Participating countries:** Italy,  Sweeden.

 <div style="clear: both; height: 2em"></div>

 ---

-<span class="label label-default">Progetto ASI</span>
+<span class="label label-default">ASI Project</span>

 ## Osteoporosis and muscular atrophy (OSMA, 2006-2008)

-**Obiettivi:** Applicazioni delle tecnologie sviluppate al LISiN per valutare quantitativamente e in modo non invasivo la atrofia muscolare e le alterazioni subite dal sistema neuromuscolare in condizioni di micro-gravità.

-**Risultati:** Sono state utilizzate tecniche di EMG Imaging (elettromiografia ad alta densità di elettrodi, HDsEMG) per sviluppare protocolli di valutazione basati sulla risposta mioelettrica a contrazioni muscolari volontarie e indotte elettricamente.
-Tali tecniche sono applicabili anche in medicina dello sport e della riabilitazione motoria.
+**Objectives:** Application of sEMG technologies for non-invasive  assessment  of muscle atrophy induced by microgravity.

+**Results:** Development of hardware and software for the investigation of sEMG during voluntary and electrically elicited contractions.
+The developed techniques are relevant in sport and rehabilitation medicine.

-**Enti partecipanti:**  ASI, ESA, LISIN-Politecnico di Torino.
+**Participating institutions:**  ASI, ESA, LISIN-Politecnico di Torino.

 <div style="clear: both; height: 2em"></div>

 ---

-# Progetti nazionali e locali
+# National and local projects

 ---

 <span class="label label-default">Compagnia di San Paolo</span>

-## Progetto LISIN-SUISM (2009-2012)
+## LISIN-SUISM Project (2009-2012)

 <img style="float: left; padding: 10px; border: 1px solid #000; margin: 10px 20px 10px 10px;" src="/assets/img/suism_project_pic.png">

-**Obiettivi:** Sviluppo di materiale didattico relativo a tecniche ed applicazioni cliniche di elettromiografia di superficie (sEMG) per studenti e professionisti del settore.
-Svolgimento di progetti di ricerca congiunti nell’ambito delle scienze motorie e dello sport focalizzati sulla analisi del movimento e sullo studio di forza e fatica.

-**Risultati:** E' stato sviluppato uno strumento didattico multimediale e bilingue (italiano e inglese) per l'insegna-mento di concetti di biomeccanica di base, analisi dei segnali, biofisica della generazione del segnale EMG, modalità di prelievo, elaborazione ed interpretazione del segnale EMG.
-E’ stato preparato  il testo “Atlas of muscle innervation zones: understanding surface EMG and its applications” di Barbero R., Rainoldi A, Merletti R. pubblicato da  Springer, Italy, 2012.
+**Objectives:** Development of teaching material about sEMG and its clinical applications oriented to students of physical therapy and movement sciences.
+Development of joint research projects focusing of sport and movement sciences, on the assessment of movement and fatigue.

+**Results:** An on-line bilingual and multimedia teaching tool has been developed and focused on basic biomechanics, signal analysis, biophysics of EMG generation, sEMG detection, processing and interpretation techniques.
+The platform was based on Adobe Flash Player which is no longer available since 2016.
+A main result is the textbook  “Atlas of muscle innervation zones: understanding surface EMG and its applications” Barbero R., Rainoldi A, Merletti R. published by  Springer, Italy, 2012.

-**Enti partecipanti:** Scuola Universitaria Interfacoltà di Scienze Motorie della Università di Torino (SUISM); LISIN, Politecnico di Torino.
+**Participating institutions** Scuola Universitaria Interfacoltà di Scienze Motorie della Università di Torino (SUISM); LISIN, Politecnico di Torino.

 <div style="clear: both; height: 2em"></div>